-Every injury suffered in an accident creates challenges for victims and every life lost on the road is a tragedy for the family mourning the sudden death of a loved one.
-But accidents involving large trucks are particularly catastrophic.
-These enormous vehicles, speeding down the highway laden with cargo, cause horrific scenes when they collide with much smaller passenger vehicles.
+Every injury suffered in an accident creates challenges for victims and every life lost on the road is a tragedy.
+Of the accidents that happen on roadways, those involving large trucks are particularly catastrophic.

 Those who are suffering and struggling in the aftermath of a truck accident need an ally and an advocate who can help them through a difficult time.
-They need an attorney who understands the complexities of truck accident cases, but they also need a lawyer who understands what they are going through.
+They need an attorney who understands the complexities of truck accident cases and understands what they are going through.
 I do.
-I’m Parker Layrisson, and my mother was hurt in a truck accident.
-If you were injured or lost a loved one in a Louisiana truck accident, I would bring the same care, compassion, and commitment to obtaining compensation to your case that I provided my mom.
+I’m Parker Layrisson, and my mother was injured in a truck accident.
+If you were injured or lost a loved one in a Louisiana truck accident, I will make it personal.
+I will bring the same care, compassion, and commitment to obtaining compensation to your case that I provided my mom.

 Common causes of truck accidents include: